Local 10 News family mourns loss of Todd Tongen

 "He would just bring a smile to your face or a tear, because he knew how to tell a story, how to weave a story, weave the video and the sound bytes," Weston said.
 "He was a very, very good story teller."

-The father of two knew how to allow his inner child to have fun.
-If there was someone in the newsroom who would volunteer to wear a turkey costume on camera to greet Publix Supermarket costumers during the Thanksgiving food drive, Weston could count on him.

-William Damas, the chief photographer, worked with Tongen for two decades.
-He said some of his best memories in the newsroom are with Tongen.
-He had the brave heart of an entertainer and was always making his colleagues laugh.
-Bob Palumbo, a veteran photographer, agrees and added that Tongen's quick wit and creativity were always on full display.
+Tongen also had the brave heart of an entertainer, and the photographers who worked with him knew they were going to laugh if they had the opportunity to spend the day with him.
+William Damas, who worked with Tongen for two decades, said some of his best memories in the newsroom are with him.

-"It was always fun to be with him in every aspect, not matter what the story was," Damas said.
+"It was always fun to be with him in every aspect, not matter what the story was," said Damas, the chief photographer.

+His positive attitude also made him a good team player.
+Bob Palumbo, a veteran photographer, said Tongen's quick wit and creativity were always on full display and it showed in their stories.

+"I do my best work with Todd Tongen," Palumbo said.
+"He always brings out the best of me."

 Yelena Orrelly, an associate producer, said Tongen had become a paternal figure for the weekend team.
-She said she saw how he coached the younger more inexperienced producers and helped them to avoid mistakes.
+She said she saw how he coached the younger more inexperienced producers and helped them to avoid mistakes and stay motivated.

 "Todd walked in and made us omelets.
 He put a smile on our face every morning and made us feel like we weren’t little kids," Orrelly said.
 "He made us feel we were a star team.
 He always appreciated us every single day."